-But, if you discover that your water heater leaking water is the source of your water dilemma check out our post on what to do when your water heater is leaking water!
+And if you discover that your water heater leaking water is the source of your water dilemma, check out our post on what to do when your water heater is leaking water

 Fix Your Pilot Light